 How to Use Air Tools and an Air Compressor in Your Workshop

 Air tools as the name suggests are tools powered by compressed air, unlike conventional power tools which are either powered by a battery or a 120/240 volt mains supply.
-This article outlines the basics of how they work, what tools are available, and what you need to put together a system for your home workshop.
+This article outlines the basics of how they work, what tools are available, and how to use them with an air compressor.

 - CFM or Cubic Feet / Minute The quantity of compressed air which an air compressor can supply or which an air tool requires